-Arsenal’s FA Cup win saw them beat Liverpool 2-1 after extra time in front of a packed house at Wembley Stadium.
+Arsenal’s FA Cup win saw them beat Liverpool 2-1 after extra time in front of a packed house at Wembley.
 The game was goalless after 90 minutes, with all three goals coming in extra time.

 Liverpool took the lead early into extra time.
 Still, Arsenal showed their resolve and togetherness to turn things around, and goals from Eddie Kelly and Charlie George helped secure Arsenal their place as double winners for the first time.